adityacheruku/chipchat/PROJECT_DOCUMENTATION.md

 *   **Mood Entry Modal**: A dialog for users to set their current mood.
 *   **Settings Hub**: A central navigation page for all application settings.
 *   **Settings Sub-Pages**: Dedicated pages for Account, Notifications, Appearance, and Privacy.
-*   **PWA Quick Action Pages**: Simplified pages for "Set Mood," "Send Image," and "Thinking of You" actions.
+*   **PWA Quick Action Pages**: Simplified pages for "Set Mood," "Send Image," "Send a Snap," and "Thinking of You" actions.

 **1.2 Do you have high-fidelity designs (Figma/Sketch) or just low-fi sketches?**